18F/handbook/_pages/how-we-work/purchase-requests.md

 1. People submit micropurchase request form
 1. Request goes into [spreadsheet](https://docs.google.com/spreadsheets/d/1dO1qz9TFAWFgGqteRL10Bbq4JSKskXzdwlgAeKtMYj8/edit#gid=2001741130)
 1. Melanie/Ethan do initial triage to determine if it should go to `Pending TTS Software Team review`
-1. Tech Portfolio reviews to check if it has:
+1. [Tech Portfolio]({{site.baseurl}}/tech-portfolio/) reviews to check if it has:
    1. An ATO
    1. Prior [FITARA]({{site.baseurl}}/fitara/) approval
       1. Check the [FITARA Trello board](https://trello.com/b/KklMfNO0/gsa-it-fitara) - if not on we need to go through approval process
 1. If Yes to both, change `Status` to `Pending Supervisor Approval`
 1. Once the Supervisor/AO approval steps are completed (these are automated by email), status is automatically moved to `Pending P-card Purchaser`.
-5. P-Card holder: Clear the agreement and terms of service with GSA’s Office of General Counsel, if applicable
+5. P-Card holder: Clear the agreement and terms of service with GSA's Office of General Counsel, if applicable
 1. P-Card holder: complete P-Card purchase
 1. P-Card holder: Manually enter the Pegasys CC id for the P-Card holder
 1. Change `Status` in spreadsheet to `Completed`